 Supportive treatment and optimization of ART to attempt to achieve full virologic suppression are the only currently feasible approaches to managing treatment failure (AIII).

-In individuals with relatively competent immune systems (>200 CD4 cells/µL blood), treatment can probably be discontinued after ocular infection resolves (CIII), but it should be continued indefinitely if CD4 counts fall below 200 cells/µL blood because recurrence or relapse may occur after treatment discontinuation (BIII).
+In individuals with relatively competent immune systems (>200 CD4 cells/mm3), treatment can probably be discontinued after ocular infection resolves (CIII), but it should be continued indefinitely if CD4 counts fall below 200 cells/mm3 blood because recurrence or relapse may occur after treatment discontinuation (BIII).
 Whether it is safe to discontinue treatment for other manifestations after immune restoration with ART is unknown.
-Based on experience with discontinuation of secondary prophylaxis for other opportunistic infections, it is reasonable to discontinue chronic maintenance therapy in patients who no longer have signs and symptoms of microsporidiosis and have a sustained increase in their CD4 counts to levels >200 cells/µL for 6 months after ART (BIII).12
+Based on experience with discontinuation of secondary prophylaxis for other opportunistic infections, it is reasonable to discontinue chronic maintenance therapy in patients who no longer have signs and symptoms of microsporidiosis and have a sustained increase in their CD4 counts to >200 cells/mm3 for 6 months after ART (BIII).13

 Special Considerations During Pregnancy

 Based on these data, albendazole is not recommended for use during the first trimester (BIII); use in later pregnancy should be considered only if benefits are felt to outweigh potential risk (CIII).
 Systemic fumagillin has been associated with increased resorption and growth retardation in rats.
 No data on use in human pregnancy are available.
 However, because of the antiangiogenic effect of fumagillin, this drug should not be used systemically in pregnant women (AIII).
 Topical fumagillin has not been associated with embryotoxic or teratogenic effects and can be considered when therapy with this agent is appropriate (CIII).
-Furazolidone is not teratogenic in animal studies, but human data are limited to a case series that found no association between first-trimester use of furazolidone and birth defects in 132 exposed pregnancies.27 Case reports exist of birth defects in infants exposed to itraconazole, but prospective cohort studies of more than 300 women with first-trimester exposure did not show an increased risk of malformation.28,29 In general, however, azole antifungals should be avoided during the first trimester (BIII).
+Furazolidone is not teratogenic in animal studies, but human data are limited to a case series that found no association between first-trimester use of furazolidone and birth defects in 132 furazolidone-exposed pregnancies.28 Nitazoxanide has not been associated with adverse outcomes in pregnancy and is a category B drug; however, data are very limited on its use during pregnancy (CIII).
+Case reports exist of birth defects in infants exposed to itraconazole, but prospective cohort studies of >300 women with first-trimester exposure did not show an increased risk of malformation.29,30 In general, however, azole antifungals should be avoided during the first trimester (BIII).
 Loperamide is poorly absorbed and has not been associated with birth defects in animal studies.
-However, a recent study identified an increased risk of congenital malformations, and specifically hypospadias, among 683 women with exposure to loperamide early in pregnancy.30 Therefore, loperamide should be avoided in the first trimester, unless benefits are felt to outweigh potential risks (CIII).
+However, a recent study identified an increased risk of congenital malformations, and specifically hypospadias, among 683 women with exposure to loperamide early in pregnancy.31 Therefore, loperamide should be avoided in the first trimester, unless benefits are felt to outweigh potential risks (CIII).
 Loperamide is the preferred antimotility agent in late pregnancy (CIII).
 Opiate exposure in late pregnancy has been associated with neonatal respiratory depression, and chronic exposure may result in neonatal withdrawal, therefore tincture of opium is not recommended in late pregnancy (AIII).

 For Ocular Infection: